-You will receive a letter from Six Town Housing in March that states if your rent is due to change.
+You will receive a letter from Six Town Housing each year (in March) that states if your rent is due to change.
 When your rent increases, it is important that you update this in your Universal Credit Journal yourself or the benefits you receive won’t increase to cover the new amount.

 In 2020, some tenants on Universal Credit fell into rent arrears as they did not realise they needed to do this themselves.
 They then experienced delays when trying to claim a back-payment to get the amount they were entitled to.

 If you hear that your rent has increased this year, here is what you need to do.

 1. Sign in to your Universal Credit account online from the date your rent amount has increased.
 This date will be included in your letter.